 * Polls show most Argentines favor the expropriation

-She says the parent company has under-invested and under-produced in Argentina, a charge that Repsol dismisses.
+The government justifies the expropriation by saying YPF was under-investing and under-producing in Argentina, a charge that Repsol dismisses.

 With memories of this debacle still fresh, many voters have hailed Fernandez's calls for "energy sovereignty."

-"The government's bill doesn't reflect a capricious or random decision," ruling party senator Marcelo Fuentes said during the marathon debate.
+"The government's bill doesn't reflect a capricious or random decision," ruling party Senator Marcelo Fuentes said.
 "It's a logical result stemming from the need to reverse free-market thinking in energy policy."

-Despite criticism from business groups about her state-centric policies, Fernandez was re-elected in October with 54 percent of the vote.
-She pledged during that campaign to deepen the government model pioneered by her late husband and predecessor as president Nestor Kirchner.
+The president pledged during her 2011 re-election campaign to deepen the government model pioneered by her late husband and predecessor as president, Nestor Kirchner.

-Fernandez, a fiery public speaker sometimes compared to Argentina's famous first lady Evita Peron, has worn only black since Kirchner's sudden death in 2010 and she has dedicated YPF's takeover to his memory.
+A fiery public speaker sometimes compared to Argentina's famous first lady Evita Peron, Fernandez has worn only black since Kirchner's sudden death in 2010 and she has dedicated YPF's takeover to his memory.

 "What upset me was that he (Kirchner) couldn't be here to see such a historic moment."
-(Editing by David Cowell)
+(Additional reporting by Nicolas Misculin; Editing by David Cowell and Paul Tait)